edenartlab/docs/docs/guides/creation.md

 - **Fading smoothness**: low values will result in a rich visual journey, while higher values will look more like alpha-fading but will also be smoother.
 Values above 0.4 are almost never needed.
 - **Keyframe strength** is the strength of the keyframes during interpolation.
 Setting this to 1.0 will exactly reproduce the init imgs at some point in the video, while lower values will allow the video to drift away from your uploaded images.

-## Concepts
+## Creating with concepts

-Concepts are one of Edens most powerful features.
-To learn how to train your own please check-out:
 :::tip
-To train your own concept, see [training concepts](/docs/guides/concepts)
+To train your own concept, see [training concepts](/docs/guides/concepts).
 :::tip

 Concepts are custom objects, styles, or specific people which have been trained and added by Eden users to the Eden generators' knowledge base, using the [LoRA technique](https://arxiv.org/abs/2106.09685).
 Concepts are available in all the creation endpoints, and work the same way for all of them.